 Many epidemiological examples highlight benefits from imprinting protection; every modern influenza pandemic has spared certain birth cohorts, presumably due to cross-protective memory primed in childhood (3–9).
 Recently, we showed that childhood imprinting also protects against novel, emerging avian influenza viruses (8,10).
 Childhood imprinting may additionally shape birth year-specific risk from seasonal influenza (11–13), but it is unclear what breadth of imprinting protection acts dominantly in this context.

 Recent studies have highlighted childhood imprinting’s ability to shape multiple layers of influenza immune memory, both broad and narrow.
 Until recently, narrow cross-protective immunity, which only protects against closely related variants of the same hemagglutinin (HA) subtype, has been considered the norm.
-Such narrow, within-subtype protection is primarily driven by memory of variable epitopes on the HA head.
+Lymphocyte memory of variable epitopes on the HA head, (sites at which hemagglutinin antigens of different subtypes show limited homology), drive this narrow, within-subtype protection.
 But protection may also be driven by memory of other antigens (e.g. neuraminidase, NA) (14–16), or by more broadly protective responses that target conserved epitopes, particularly on the HA stalk (10,17–19).
 Antibodies that target conserved HA epitopes can provide broad protection across multiple HA subtypes in the same phylogenetic group (17,19,20), where HA group 1 contains hemagglutinin subtypes H1 and H2, while group 2 contains H3 (10,18,21).
-Only subtypes H1, H2 and H3 have circulated seasonally in humans since 1918.
+Note that H1, H2 and H3 are the only HA subtypes that have circulated seasonally in humans since 1918.

 Narrow within-subtype cross-protection is known to shape seasonal influenza’s epidemiology and evolution (22).
 But because narrow, within-subtype immune memory decays rapidly in the face of antigenic drift, memory imprinted in childhood of variable HA epitopes may not continue to shape cohort-specific protection across an entire human lifetime (23,24).
 Alternatively, broad, HA group-level immune memory can play a strong role in immune defense against strains whose variable HA epitopes are unfamiliar (17,19,20,25).
-Thus, group-level cross-protection may provide a second line of defense against drifted seasonal strains whose conserved epitopes provide the only recognizable immune targets, and childhood immune imprinting may determine which birth cohorts are primed for effective defense against seasonal strains with HA in group 1 or group 2.
+Thus, broader group-level cross-protection may provide a second line of defense against drifted seasonal strains whose conserved epitopes provide the only recognizable immune targets, and childhood immune imprinting may determine which birth cohorts are primed for effective defense against seasonal strains with conserved HA epitopes characteristic of group 1 or group 2.

 Since 1977, two distinct subtypes of influenza A, H1N1 and H3N2, have circulated seasonally in humans, with striking but poorly understood differences in their age-specific impact (8,11–13,26).
 These differences could be associated with childhood imprinting: older cohorts were almost certainly exposed to H1N1 in childhood (since it circulated from 1918-1957), and now seem to be preferentially protected against modern seasonal H1N1 variants (8,11–13).
 Likewise, younger adults have the highest probabilities of childhood imprinting to H3N2, which is consistent with relatively low incidence of seasonal H3N2 in these cohorts (Fig. 1A).
 Alternatively, differences in the evolutionary dynamics of H1N1 and H3N2 could explain the observed age profiles.
-Subtype H3N2 exhibits slightly faster drift in its antigenic phenotype than H1N1, and as a result, H3N2 may be more able to escape pre-existing immunity and infect older, immunologically experienced cohorts, whereas H1N1 may be relatively restricted to infecting immunologically naïve children (27).
+Subtype H3N2 exhibits slightly faster drift in its antigenic phenotype than H1N1, and as a result, H3N2 may be more able to escape pre-existing immunity and infect older, immunologically experienced adults, whereas H1N1 may be relatively restricted to infecting immunologically naïve children (27).